hyperledger/besu/CONTRIBUTING.md

 # Contributing to Hyperledger Besu
 ## :tada: Thanks for taking the time to contribute! :tada:

 Welcome to the Besu repository!
 The following links are a set of guidelines for contributing to this repo and its packages.
 These are mostly guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+Use your best judgement, and feel free to propose changes to this document in a pull request.
 Contributions come in the form of code submissions, writing documentation, raising issues, helping others in chat, and any other actions that help develop Besu.

 ### LF / Jira Accounts